bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dedekind.md

 **Richard Dedekind**'s major contribution was a redefinition of irrational numbers in terms of Dedekind cuts.
 He introduced the notion of an ideal in Ring Theory.

 ### Mathematical Profile (Excerpt):
-* Richard was the youngest of four children and never married.
 * The school, Martino-Catharineum, was a good one and Dedekind studied science, in particular physics and chemistry.
 * However, physics became less than satisfactory to Dedekind with what he considered an imprecise logical structure and his attention turned towards mathematics.
 * The two departments combined to initiate a seminar which Dedekind joined from its beginning.